plotly/react-plotly.js/README.md

 ### With bundled `plotly.js`

 [`plotly.js`](https://github.com/plotly/plotly.js) is a peer dependency of `react-plotly.js`.
-If you would like to bundle `plotly.js` with the rest of your project, you must install it separately.
+If you would like to bundle `plotly.js` with the rest of your project and use it in this component, you must install it separately.

 ```bash
 $ npm install -S react-plotly.js plotly.js